SylvesterMpangane/enviro/README.md

 # Enviro 365 Assessment

+### NB - Execution of any of the sh scripts will run the apps in the back ground

+##RUN ALL APPS WITH ONE COMMAND
+In the enviro dir run the following command
+# $ sh runner.sh

+OR

-Using the terminal execute the fowllowing 3 steps:
+Using the terminal execute the fowllowing 3 steps to run apps one at a time:

 ## INSTALL AND RUN MAILDEV
+This is for dev mail testing.........

 * $ npm install -g maildev
 * $ maildev